Skip to main content

 Villa San Ignacio

 We loved our time in Costa Rica.
-If we had the time we would have definitely stayed longer and seen more of the country.
-For a first visit, I feel La Fortuna and Manuel Antonio gave us a perfect taste of Costa Rica.Β We will definitely be back to see more of what this wonderful country has to offer.
+If we had the time, we would have definitely stayed longer and seen more of the country.
+For a first visit, I feel La Fortuna and Manuel Antonio gave us a perfect taste of Costa Rica.
+We will definitely be back to see more of this wonderful country’s wonders.

 Manuel Antonio